 Google “forgiveness.”
 You’ll get over 200,000 entries.
 That probably means no one has cornered the market on what it is or how to do it.

 So, why bother?

-Resentment, the opposite of forgiveness, causes our brain to keep us in constant crisis mode.
+Resentment (i.e., chronic anger at someone), the opposite of forgiveness, keeps our brain in constant crisis mode.
 As a result, our stress hormone, Cortisol, stays high for longer than our bodies can tolerate.